 The Uniqueness of Vitamin E

 Plus, vitamin E is really more than a single vitamin.
 There are actually 8 types of vitamin E. This is important to recognize because the body needs all eight.
-Unfortunately, many studies on vitamin E use on only form of vitamin E leading to the misinterpretation of study results.
+Unfortunately, many studies on vitamin E use on only form of this vitamin leading to the misinterpretation of study results.

 Normally once an antioxidant neutralizes a free radical the antioxidant also become deactivated.
 Vitamin E, though, is different.
 Other antioxidants like vitamin C and alpha lipoic acid serve to reactivate vitamin E enhancing vitamin E’s protective effects.